How can CELI certification be used

 Beginners → every two weeks

-*If the minimum number of participants is not reached, the course may be postponed or reduced (discover more)
+*If the minimum number of participants is not reached, we reserve the right to transform the group course into a reduced number of individual/ semi-individual lessons (discover more).

 Each course includes: proficiency level assessment, textbook, certificate of attendance, general secretarial services, WiFi connection, and the loaning of books and DVDs.